TomaszRewak/cpp-allocator/README.md

 There are only two limitations:
 1. The slab size must be a power of two.
 This is a requirement imposed by the c++ memory alignment rules.
-2. The slab size must be at least 64 bytes as the header alone takes 48 bytes of memory.
+2. The slab size must be at least 128 bytes as the header alone takes 56 bytes of memory with 8 bytes of padding.

 Anything else is up for grabs.
 But it will affect the efficiency of the memory management process.